-- 5.3.7 All houses should be provided with private, secure rear gardens.
+5.3.7 All houses should be provided with private, secure rear gardens.
 Houses should normally have defined front gardens with a secure boundary (low wall and/or railings) suitable for the design of the scheme.

-Gardens should be provided at a variety of sizes to meet a variety of needs. - 5.3.8 Rear gardens should normally back onto other private rear gardens, so creating a secure environment with a clear distinction between the public fronts of buildings and public backs.
-The front elevation of one dwelling should not normally face the rear elevation of another property. - 5.3.9 North facing rear gardens should be avoided where possible.
+5.3.8 Rear gardens should normally back onto other private rear gardens, so creating a secure environment with a clear distinction between the public fronts of buildings and public backs.
+The front elevation of one dwelling should not normally face the rear elevation of another property.

+5.3.9 North facing rear gardens should be avoided where possible.